Data protection

 Value: 1

-Purpose: This cookie registers your unique ID on mobile devices to track GPS locations.
+Purpose: This cookie registers your unique ID on mobile devices to track the GPS location.

-Expiry date: after 30 minutes
+Expiration date: after 30 minutes

 Name: VISITOR_INFO1_LIVE